shibut12/diary-of-a-polyglot-programmer/Cryptography/README.md

 A cryptographic has function that takes an input and produce a 20byte hash value knows  as message digest

 ## Authenticated encryption
+Protects not only message's confidentiality, but also authenticity.
+Similar to MAC's Authenticated encryption(AE) algorithms produce an _authentication tag_ and _encrypts_ the message.
+In other words, a single AE algorithm offers the features of both *cipher* and a *MAC*.

 ### Authenticated Encryption using MACs

+MACs and ciphers can be combined in one of three ways to both *encrypt* and *authenticate* a _plain text_.

+* encrypt-and-MAC
+* MAC-then-encrypt
+* encrypt-then-MAC

 #### Encrypt-and-MAC
 #### MAC-then-Encrypt
 #### Encrypt-then-MAC